awmckinley/config/modules/web.mark/README.md

-# Web Bookmark Managers
+# Bookmark Management

-Software for organizing, storing, and managing web bookmarks across browsers and devices.
+Tools for saving, organizing, and managing web bookmarks and links.